-The Drafting & Design Technology department offers two areas of specialization, Architectural/Civil and Mechanical/Electronic.
+The Drafting & Design Technology department offers two areas of specialization, Architectural/ Civil and Mechanical/Electronic.
 Each of these two-year specializations offer focused curriculums that culminate in Associate of Applied Science degrees.

-DDT's Architectural/Civil Drafting Specialization provides the coursework to prepare for drafting applications in commercial architecture; building structures; mechanical, electrical, and plumbing systems for buildings; site work; and many other areas of construction-related drafting.
+DDT's Architectural/Civil Drafting Specialization provides

+the coursework to prepare for drafting applications in commercial architecture; building structures; mechanical, electrical, and plumbing systems for build-